API Reference¶

 required |

-Convolve the Bezier RVs via Monte Carlo and fit a Bezierv to the sum.
+Convolve the Bezier RVs via Monte Carlo or numerical integration and fit a Bezierv to the sum.

 Parameters: